-For me, it was interesting to learn about a his religion and the different ways people accept God into their lives.
+It was interesting to learn about a his religion and the different ways people accept God into their lives.
 Some may disagree or turn their noses up at this open-minded way of life, but it worked for our family and that's all that really mattered.
-My parents tried their best to not let their differences in their religious beliefs get in the way of their marriage and have been married for thirty-one years now.
+My parents tried their best to not let their differences in their religious beliefs get in the way of their marriage and have been married for 41 years now.
 I know I've said nothing about the relation to hot cross buns so far, but keep reading, it comes full circle.

 I remember on Good Friday, we would go to church and would come back home with paper bags containing hot cross buns.
 Family and friends that we knew from church would give them to us after service was over.
 My favorite part was the top of the bun, it always had more flavor it seemed, with or without icing.
 That was always my setback with hot cross buns-lack of flavor.
 I'm not sure if it was intended to taste plain so that a condiment could accompany it, but I always found myself toasting it and rubbing a little jam or jelly in there to enjoy it fully.
-I don't normally make hot cross buns for that reason (and also because it was always given to us), but this year I decided to test out a few family recipes and add some additions of my own; apricots, cherries, and apricot jam.
+A nice slice of Dutch head cheese was wonderful inside as well.
+We didn’t normally make hot cross buns because it was always given to us, but this year I decided to test out a few family recipes and add some additions of my own; apricots, cherries, and apricot jam.

 While the yeast is blooming, in a separate bowl, combine all the spices, salt, and zest of one lemon and orange.
 I added 1 tsp of allspice to this batch and for me, it was too strong.
 I reduced the amount to ½ tsp in the second batch which turned out fine for me.
 If you love the all-spice flavor, then add one whole teaspoon.

 Mix in all the spices, sift it if you want.
-Add butter and shortening and combine until flour mixture is crumbly.
+Add shortening and unsalted butter (since we’re adding salt to the dough).
+Combine by using your fingers to pinch and smear the butter with flour until mixture is crumbly.
+You can also only use butter here.
 Add the yeast/milk mixture and eggs, mix to make a sticky dough.

 Give the apricots a coarse chop.
 You can leave the cherries whole or chop them up if you want.

 When the dough has doubled in size, punch down and knead for a few minutes.
-Pinch off lemon-sized pieces and place in an oiled 9x13 baking pan uncovered.
-Allow doubling in size, about 25 minutes.
+Pinch off lemon-sized pieces.
+Make the dough round by tucking it under itself until the top is smooth.
+Place in an oiled 9x13 baking pan uncovered.
+Allow doubling in size, about 30 minutes.

 Grab some apricot jam, heat it up in the microwave for 30 seconds.